 Comparative Politics focuses on studying foreign governments outside of the United States, with an eye to comparing how different political systems affect political outcomes.
 Topics include the study of political and economic institutions as well as mass political behavior across different contexts.

 International Relations explores how nation states interact in the global system.
-Topics include the study of international conflict and the role that international institutions play in shaping nation states’ behavior.
+Topics include the study of international conflict and cooperation, economic and cultural globalization, and the role that international institutions play in shaping nation states’ behavior.

 Political Theory theoretically evaluates how individuals behave and ought to behave in a collective polity.
-Political theorists bring precision to fundamental - yet contested - key political concepts, such as freedom, equality, democracy and justice.
+Political theorists bring precision to fundamental - yet contested - key political concepts, such as freedom, equality, identity, democracy, and justice.

 First, the major begins with four introductory courses to each subfield – POLS 1101 (American Political System), POLS 1201 (Foreign Governments and Politics), POLS 1301 (International Politics), and POLS 2496 (Introduction to Political Philosophy).
 POLS 2496 counts as a writing-intensive course.